Midland Park Toronto

 Mid-century modern architecture was employed in residential structures with the goal of bringing modernism into America's post-war suburbs.
 During the 40's - 60's, a time of economic growth and high spirits gave way to a progressive housing design era.
 The mid-century modern movement brought simple designs that rebelled against the excessive ornamentation of the Victorian style and a reaction to industrialization.

-(Click on the title below to reach the house tour article.)
+(Click on the title below to reach this Houzz Story.)

 MIDLAND PARK IN THE NEWS!
 The Globe and Mail Published September 10, 2015